OlegNowikov/Python_Data_Project/README.md

 ![Visualization of Top Skills for Data roles](3_Project\Images\bp_skill_demand_all_roles.png)

 ### Insights
-Python and SQL are a versatile skills, highly demanded across all three roles, so I would recommend to start learning it :)
+-Python and SQL are a versatile skills, highly demanded across all three roles, so I would recommend to start learning it :)

 ## 2. How are in-demand skills trending for Data Analysts in Baltics and Poland?
 ```python